Kwilso3412/Video_Game_Backlogged_Exploration/README.md

 The user used simple data scrapping tool Beautiful Soup.

 ## What program was used to clean the data?​
 The data was cleaned using R and Jupyter Notebook.

 ## How was the data cleaned or transformed?
 Be specific.​
-The data was first analyzed for missing values.
+&nbsp; The data was first analyzed for missing values.
 There were only 13 values missing so it was not significant enough to replace them.
 So simply filled them with NA's.
 I also determined there were no duplicate rows.
 Next I looked through to find that ratings was numeric so I converted to integar.
 From there I made all the column titles into lowercase and changed all the "." to "_" to make it easier when exploring the data.
 In a few of the rows numbers were shown as this "3.9K" to make this easier for exploration I removed the "." and then replaced the "k" with "00".
 Finally I converted the date from "Feb 25, 2022" to date formate "2022-02-25".

 ## What are the units of the numeric data?​
 The types of unit is in measurements of time.